-I certify that (name of student) has written a paper that satisfies the Rigorous Writing Requirement.
-The student wrote the paper than One Academic Purpose.
+I certify that (name of student)

+has written a paper that satisfies the

+Rigorous Writing Requirement.
+The

+student wrote the paper

+in connection with the

+course,

+; the paper qualified

+for a grade no lower than C+ (or the

+equivalent thereof).

+as directed research; the

+paper would receive a grade no

+lower than C+ (or the equivalent